alexMamaevs/sf_practice/6/README.md

 ### What does it do?

 It creates a virtual server running Ubuntu 18.04 with the version of Python 3 installed.
-Edit the appRun.sh file to run Python app.
+Edit the run.sh file to run Python app.

 Once it has started up it will print out how to access virtual machine.
 It will look something like this: